decentology/hyperverse-mono/packages/hyperverse-evm-tribes/docs/getTribeMembers.md

 ### Args

 <p> For the purposes of this demo we have given a tribe id of **1** which is the tribe id of Mage.
-There are no members in this tribe which is reflected in the results of the demo.</p>
+There are no members in this tribe which is reflected in the results of the demo.
+After you create an instance and join this tribe you will see your address added.</p>

 ```jsx